nehaljwani/team.exiv2.org/book/IMaEA.md

     0x14       20: __..._.___..__..._._  ->     0  101    4    1    0  c0c    0  102    3    1
 .../book $
 ```

+Other important differences are the value of Exif.Image.Make and the encoding of the MakerNote.
+These differences are documented in the code in tvisitor.cpp

 The following is a typical dump: